squareRoot3/GraphArena/README.md

 ## Licensing

-The dataset is released under the CC BY-SA 4.0 License, and the code repository is licensed under the BSD-2 Clause.
+The dataset is available under the CC BY-SA 4.0 License.
+The code repository is licensed under the BSD-2 Clause.

 ## Long-term Preservation

-This repository is owned by Jianheng Tang (sqrt3tjh@gmail.com).
-Qifan Zhang (bklight999@gmail.com) and Yuhan Li (yuhanli@mail.nankai.edu.cn) will also help maintain the GraphArena dataset and codebase over the long term.
+This repository is maintained by Jianheng Tang (sqrt3tjh@gmail.com).
+For long-term support and updates, Qifan Zhang (bklight999@gmail.com) and Yuhan Li (yuhanli@mail.nankai.edu.cn) are also key maintainers.